Learning Stochastic Closures Using Ensemble Kalman Inversion: Algorithms

 \subsection{Ensemble Kalman Inversion (EKI)}

-Recall that the data we are given, $y \in \bbR^J$, is a noisy evaluation of the function $\cG(\theta)$.
-We use the notation $G(\theta)$ to denote this noisy evaluation; recall that we typically envision the noisy evaluation coming from time-averaging.
-Appealing to central limit theorem type results that quantify rates of convergence towards ergodic averages, we assume that $\cG(\theta)-G(\theta)$ is Gaussian.
-Then the inverse problem can be formulated as follows: given $y \in \bbR^J$, find $\theta \in \Theta$ so that
+Recall that we view the data that we are given, $y \in \bbR^J$, as a noisy evaluation of the function $\cG(\theta)$ defined by ergodic averages.
+We use the notation $G_{\tau}(\theta;x_0)$ to denote this noisy evaluation, which arises from finite-time averaging of duration $\tau$, started at initial condition $x_0$; this finite-time averaging approximates the ergodic average ($\tau=\infty$) in which dependence on $x_0$ disappears.
+Appealing to central limit theorem results that quantify rates of convergence towards ergodic averages, the inverse problem can be formulated as follows: given $y \in \bbR^J$, find $\theta \in \Theta$ so that